-2022-23 Rice University Supplemental Essays – Prompts and Tips
+Rice University Supplemental Essays 2023-24 – Prompts and Advice

-Rice University, the STEM powerhouse in Houston, Texas, accepted just 9% of applicants into both their Class of 2025 and Class of 2026.
-Given that the applicant pool—including the 91% who are ultimately rejected—are all immensely talented and qualified, any aspiring Rice student needs to find ways to stand out on their application.
+Rice University, the STEM powerhouse in Houston, Texas, accepted just under 8% of applicants into their Class of 2027.
+Given that the applicant pool—including the 92% who are ultimately rejected—are all immensely talented and qualified, any aspiring Rice student needs to find ways to stand out on their application.
 One such way is through the Rice supplemental essays.

 (Want to learn more about How to Get Into Rice?
 Visit our blog entitled: How to Get into Rice University: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)